KampfBallerina/MoreRealisticSleeping/NexusInfo.md

 Mods that alter the sleep mechanics or the `SleepCanvas` may conflict with [i]MoreRealisticSleeping[/i].
 [*][b]Incompatibility with most translation mods:[/b]
 Mods that replace some of the names in the apps `Deliveries App` or `Products App` may conflict.
-[/list]
+[*][b]Multiplayer Effects:[/b]
+The effects are most likely client-side, meaning that it won't be visible in Mutliplayer It might not work for Joining Players (please test this yourself) [/list]

+[size=5][b]🆕 Whats new in V1.0.1?[/b][/size]
+[list]
+[*][b]Delay after 4:00 AM:[/b]
+Allow to add a new configurable delay, starting at 4:00 AM before the Forced Sleep will be triggered [*][b]Automatic Sleep Animation Skipping (Multiplayer usage):[/b] Added a new Checkbox to enable the automatic skipping This can be used to automatically press the "Continue"-Buttons when the Sleep Canvas appears This leads to no more "Waiting for host.." since the host will automatically continue when enabled [/list]

 [size=5][b]🚀 Planned Features[/b][/size]